Similar to MGY277 but taught to students outside U Toronto through our School of Continuing Studies.

 This course presents and integrates molecular aspects of signal transduction and cell cycle regulation in eukaryotic cells from yeast to humans.
 Emphasis is on recent advances in growth factor receptor signallin, modular protein domains, and teh recurrent role of protein phosphorylation and protein-protein interactions in cell regulation.

-A broad-ranging course that covers many aspects of genomics, which is the discipline of defining and attributing function to all of the heritable material of an prganism on a genome-wide scale, as applied to microbes, invertebrates and vertebrates.
-The primary and review literature will be the basis of all lectures.
+A broad-ranging course that covers many aspects of genomics and functional genomics, which is the discipline of defining and attributing function to all of the heritable material of an organism on a genome-wide scale, as applied to invertebrates and vertebrates.
+The primary and review literature will be the basis of all lectures

 Prerequisite: BCH210H1/BCH242Y1; BIO260H1/HMB265H1; MGY311Y1/CSB349H1/BCH311H1